camilakersten/100-Days-UI-Challenge/README.md

 #007
 Learned that Google fonts also has icons, and I will be using the back arrow from now on.
 Followed a tutorial to create a different layout for a settings page.
 Improved with funcional inputs.

+#008
+Found a good site with animations to incorporate in my projects.

+#009
+Today I was a little ambitious.
+The prompt was about designing a media player, and I wanted to incoporate some from npm.
+Mind you I never did it, and had a feeble grasp about Node.js and npm.
+At the start i wanted to incoporate one that was based in React, but after some good hours I chose another one and I succeeded!
+It may have put me behind schedule, but I'm grateful to have chosen the path that would bring me the most knowledge.